-Ahead of the weekend’s show I caught up with The Burning Hell’s Mathias Kom, to chat about the project, touring and all things music.
+Ahead of the weekend’s show I caught up with Dan, to chat about the project, touring and all things music.

-Tell us a little bit about The Burning Hell.
+Tell us a little bit about ‘Badhands’.
 How did it come about?
-Where did the name come from?
+And what is the inspiration/focus of the new project?